defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 You can change how a link opens, so links don’t have to open in a new window.
 See the [Qualtrics Insert a Hyperlink guide](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/rich-content-editor/insert-a-hyperlink/).

-#### Link to the correct page not the homepage to make it easier for users to find what you need
+#### Link to the correct page (not the homepage) to make it easier for users to find what they need
-[Find your local Environmental Record Centre (opens new tab)](https://www.alerc.org.uk/lerc-finder.html) - could go to the find a centre page not the home page.
+[Find your local Environmental Record Centre (opens new tab)](https://www.alerc.org.uk/lerc-finder.html) - should go to the find a centre page not the home page.

 ## <span id="declarations-and-electronic-signatures"></span> Declarations and ‘electronic signatures’
 ### Use implicit declarations